marcheiligers/ccexport/README.md

 - RSpec (for testing)
 - cmark-gfm (for HTML preview generation): `brew install cmark-gfm`

+## Example Files

+The `VIBE.md` and `VIBE.html` files in this repository are examples generated from the actual Claude Code conversation that was used to build this tool.
+They demonstrate the full export functionality and formatting capabilities.

 ## License

 MIT License - feel free to use and modify as needed.